railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

 In OpenERP, each line of a bill of materials may itself be a bill of materials.
 So you can define BoMs with several levels.
-Instead of defining several BoMs for the cabinet in the figure :ref:`fig-mrparm` you could define the single bill of materials below:
+Instead of defining several BoMs for the cabinet in the figure :ref:`fig-mrparm2` you could define the single bill of materials below:

 .. table:: Single Bill of Materials for 1 SHE100 Unit